Green Building Rating Systems

 LEED – U.S. Green Building Council

-Developed by USGBC is a consensus driven, internationally recognized, third party verification system (offsite, via documentation).
-Points are awarded, out of 110, for sustainable improvements in energy usage, water efficiency, CO2 emission reductions, indoor environmental quality improvements, and the stewardship of natural resources.
+Developed by the USGBC, LEED is a consensus-driven, internationally recognized, third-party verification system (offsite, via documentation).
+Points are awarded, out of 110, for sustainable improvements in areas such as energy efficiency, water usage, CO₂ emission reductions, indoor environmental quality, and the stewardship of natural resources.

-There are prerequisite levels of efficiency that must be met prior to the accrual of any points toward certification.
-Based on the number of points (beginning at 40), levels of certification, Silver, Gold, and Platinum, are achieved.
-Each succeeding level is harder to achieve, with increased costs, but also provides greater long-term financial and environmental benefits.
+There are prerequisite requirements that must be met before any points can be accrued toward certification.
+Based on the number of points earned (beginning at 40), projects can achieve levels of Certified, Silver, Gold, or Platinum.
+Each successive level is more challenging to attain, typically requiring higher costs, but offering greater long-term financial and environmental benefits.

-LEED is the world’s most widely adopted green building system with more than 100,000 buildings using the system today.
+LEED is the world’s most widely adopted green building rating system, with more than 100,000 buildings using it today.

 WELL – International Well Building Institute

-The WELL rating system is based on the premise that healthier buildings increase occupant performance and helps companies outperform their competition.
-Currently there are more than 33,000 enrolled buildings throughout the world.
+The WELL Building Standard is based on the premise that healthier buildings improve occupant performance and help organizations outperform their competition.
+Currently, there are nearly 100,000 locations and more than 6 billion square feet enrolled worldwide.

-Like LEED, documentation goes through an offsite series of reviews.
-However, the documentation review is backed by an onsite performance verification via a series of performance tests, spot-checks, and measurements.
-These verification’s ensure that the building is operating as designed and documented.
+Like LEED, WELL relies on an offsite documentation review.
+However, WELL adds an additional layer of quality control with onsite performance verification through a series of tests, spot-checks, and measurements.
+This ensures that the building operates as designed and documented.

-Green Globes Assessment Protocol for Commercial Buildings – Green Building Initiative
+Green Building Initiative Green Globes – Green Building Initiative (GBI)

-A competitor to LEED, GBI adapted Green Globes (a Canadian web tool, based on BREEAM Canada) for U.S. commercial buildings.
-Having arrived in 2004, it was the first introduction of the Green Globes environmental assessment and rating tool to the U.S. market.
+A competitor to LEED, GBI adapted Green Globes (a Canadian web tool, based on BREEAM Canada) for U.S. commercial buildings, arrived in 2004, introducing the Green Globes environmental assessment and rating tool to the U.S. market.

 In 2005, GBI was the first commercial building organization to become an ANSI Accredited Standards Developer.
 GBI has since become the global provider of the Green Globes and federal Guiding Principles Compliance certification and assessment programs.